MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-discontinue.md

 ## Notify existing customers (T+1 to T+60)

-Notify existing customers through the channels that you consider most appropriate about the fact that the app has been deprecated and that it will removed from the marketplace.
+Notify existing customers through the channels that you consider most appropriate about the fact that the app has been deprecated (day **T**) and that it will removed from the marketplace.
 If possible, you should recommend alternatives that the customer can use to fulfill the same business scenarios.

 ## Remove the AppSource listing (T+150)